Holomorphic Cartan geometries and rational curves: Development of rational curves

-\begin{lemma} Suppose that $E \to M$ is a $G/H$-geometry.
-Then every rational curve in \(M\) is a smooth point of the space of all of its deformations. \end{lemma} \begin{proof} Since the rational curves are free, we can apply the Horikawa deformation theorem \cite{Horikawa:1973,Horikawa:1974}. \end{proof}
+\begin{lemma} Suppose that \(M\) is a complex manifold bearing a holomorphic Cartan geometry.
+Then every rational curve in \(M\) is a smooth point of the space of all of its deformations. \end{lemma}